History of television: Bell Labs

+Theremin

 Meanwhile, in the Soviet Union, Léon Theremin had been developing a mirror drum-based television, starting with 16-line resolution in 1925, then 32 lines and eventually 64 using interlacing in 1926.
 As part of his thesis on May 7, 1926, Theremin electrically transmitted and then projected near-simultaneous moving images on a five-foot square screen.
 By 1927 he achieved an image of 100 lines, a resolution that was not surpassed until 1931 by RCA, with 120 lines.

 Because only a limited number of holes could be made in the disks, and disks beyond a certain diameter became impractical, image resolution in mechanical television broadcasts was relatively low, ranging from about 30 lines up to about 120.
 Nevertheless, the image quality of 30-line transmissions steadily improved with technical advances, and by 1933 the UK broadcasts using the Baird system were remarkably clear.
 A few systems ranging into the 200-line region also went on the air.
 Two of these were the 180-line system that Compagnie des Compteurs (CDC) installed in Paris in 1935, and the 180-line system that Peck Television Corp. started in 1935 at station VE9AK in Montreal.

+Codelli

 Anton Codelli (22 March 1875 – 28 April 1954), a Slovenian nobleman, was a passionate inventor.
 Among other things, he had devised a miniature refrigerator for cars and a new rotary engine design.
 Intrigued by television, he decided to apply his technical skills to the new medium.
 At the time, the biggest challenge in television technology was to transmit images with sufficient resolution to reproduce recognizable figures.
 As recounted by media historian Melita Zajc, most inventors were determined to increase the number of lines used by their systems – some were approaching what was then the magic number of 100 lines.
 But Codelli had a different idea.
 In 1929, he developed a television device with a single line – but one that formed a continuous spiral on the screen.
-Codelli based his ingenious design on his understanding of the human eye.
+Codelli based his design on his understanding of the human eye.
 He knew that objects seen in peripheral vision don't need to be as sharp as those in the center.
 Codelli's mechanical television system, whose image was sharpest in the middle, worked well, and he was soon able to transmit images of his wife, Ilona von Drasche-Lazar, over the air.

 Despite the backing of the German electronics giant Telefunken, however, Codelli's television system never became a commercial reality.
 Electronic television ultimately emerged as the dominant system, and Codelli moved on to other projects.
 His invention was largely forgotten.